 Induction heating is a fast, efficient, precise and repeatable non-contact method for heating metals or other electrically-conductive materials.
 The material may be a metal such as brass, aluminum, copper or steel or it can be a semiconductor such as silicon carbide,carbon or graphite.
 To heat non-conductive materials such as plastics or glass, induction is used to heat an electrically-conductive susceptor, typically graphite, which then transfers the heat to the non-conducting material.

 Read our 4-page brochure; learn more about how the science of induction technology can solve your precision heating problems.

 The work coil is the component in the induction heating system that defines how effective and how efficiently your work piece is heated.

-Provide a little of your business contact information to read our informative brochure explaining the fundamentals of the induction work coils and their design.
+Read our informative brochure explaining the fundamentals of induction coils and their design.